jeffscyberjournal/CTFbin/HackPark.md

 	It will loop through every combination in your lists. (-vV = verbose mode, showing login attempts)
 - hydra -t 1 -V -f -l <username> -P <wordlist> rdp://<ip>
   	Attack a Windows Remote Desktop with a password list.
-- hydra -l <username> -P .<password list> $ip -V http-form-post '/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log In&testcookie=1:S=Location'		Craft a more specific request for Hydra to brute force.
+- hydra -l <username> -P .<password list> $ip -V http-form-post '/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log In&testcookie=1:S=Location'
+  	Craft a more specific request for Hydra to brute force.

 One of easiest ways to find the necessary information is from the use of browser content inspector, under network tabs there we can view the transaction of requests and response from the login of an incorrect password.
-The response from the false login provides us with:
-Note:
-- I used AAAAAAAA for username and password BBBBBBBBB.
+The alternative was burpe suite which given we know the use name is admin, sending login page to intruder with sniper attack its possible to obtain the password, likely easier.

+This particular example aspx login page is an situation where the server does not evaluate the two paramters __VIEWSTATE and __EVENTVALIDATION, but expects a value which I discovered works for fresh from today, yesterday or from undisclosed time from one I found online.
+If this were evaluated this would require a fresh pair for each time the login attempt occured.

+So if the ASPX login truly enforces VIEWSTATE and EVENTVALIDATION, then Hydra becomes effectively unusable, and Burp Suite becomes the correct tool.

+The reason is simple:
+- Hydra cannot fetch fresh tokens for every attempt.
+- Burp Intruder can reuse or regenerate them depending on how the page behaves.

+What are VIEWSTATE and EVENTVALIDATION:
 - ASP.NET WebForms requires __VIEWSTATE and __EVENTVALIDATION because the framework was designed in the early 2000s to simulate a stateful desktop‑application model on top of the stateless HTTP protocol.
 These two hidden fields are how the server keeps track of what the page looked like, what controls existed, and what events are allowed when the user submits a form.
 When you brute‑force a WebForms login, the server expects:
 - the exact __VIEWSTATE for that page load
 - the exact __EVENTVALIDATION for that page load

-If either is missing or stale:
+- If either is missing or stale:
--  the server rejects the POST
+	-  the server rejects the POST.
--  the login code never runs
+	-  the login code never runs.
--  Hydra sees no “Login failed”
+	-  Hydra sees no “Login failed”.
--  the attack fails silently
+	-  the attack fails silently.

 Other field sent in the request for login:
 In this example :